-This Q&A was written on 16 November 2020 further to our Q&A regarding the original CJRS in place from 1 March 2020 to 30 June 2020 and our Q&A regarding the CJRS in place from 1 July 2020 to 31 October 2020.
+This Q&A was last updated on 3 March 2021 and written on 16 November 2020 further to our Q&A regarding the original CJRS in place from 1 March 2020 to 30 June 2020 and our Q&A regarding the CJRS in place from 1 July 2020 to 31 October 2020.
 This Q&A addresses the extension to the CJRS and changes compared to the earlier schemes from 1 November 2020 onwards and should be read in conjunction with the two previous CJRS Q&A's.
 It will be updated from time to time as more information becomes available.

 Please note that this document does not constitute the giving of legal advice – this is intended to be a guide to the issues employers will need to consider and is not a substitute for taking specific legal advice as situations are likely to be fact specific.

 We recommend that this Q&A is read in conjunction with the official guidance which can be found here:

 On 20 March 2020, the Government announced the introduction of a Coronavirus Job Retention Scheme (CJRS) in the wake of the Coronavirus Pandemic in the UK.
 The purpose of the scheme was to provide financial support to employers to allow them to retain employees through the pandemic crisis by placing employees on furlough.

 The CJRS was updated on 1 July 2020 and from 1 August 2020, employers were required to contribute in varying degrees to the payments made to employees.
 The concept of flexible furlough was also introduced allowing employees to work part-time whilst receiving furlough pay for hours not worked.